I think you all agree with me when I say: it’s REALLY hard to learn how to become an investment banker.

 In other cases, they even let Freshman and Sophomore’s join.
 If you can find a way to get on as a Freshman, do that as soon as possible.

 If you want to be able to get a pretty cool internship as a Freshman, you want to have your technical skills as strong as possible.
 I’m talking things like financial modeling, business analysis, valuation, IPO’s (initial public offering), capital markets, know what FINRA is (financial industry regulatory authority) etc.

 For your first 2 years of school, you probably won’t even touch any real finance material, and when you do, it’s often high-level and not nearly detailed enough to cover everything you would need to know for an investment banking job.

 So, you’re likely going to have to teach yourself on your own.
 Trust me, you’re going to want to as well if you really want to stand out over the rest of your competition.

-We’ve had plenty of freshman graduate for our analyst program that have done quite well, receiving internships in banking and even buy-side gigs their sophomore summer.
+We’ve had plenty of freshman graduate from our analyst program that have done quite well, receiving internships in banking and even buy-side gigs their sophomore summer.